GSA/resources.data.gov/pages/_summaries/user-research-pra-howto.md

 policy_tags: ""
 toc: true
 layout: resource
-name: "User Research and The Paperwork Reduction Act: How to Get it Done"
+resource_name: "User Research and The Paperwork Reduction Act: How to Get it Done"
 slug: user-research-pra-howto
 publish: true
 description: Webinar guide to using the Paperwork Reduction Act (PRA) for user